gbdev/pandocs/content/Video_Display.md

 left out due to the ten sprites limit per scan-line.
 A better way to hide a sprite is to set its Y-coordinate off-screen.

-### Byte2 - Tile Number
+### Byte 2 - Tile Index

+In 8x8 mode (LCDC bit 2 = 0), this byte specifies the sprite's only tile index ($00-$FF).
+This unsigned value selects a tile from the memory area at $8000-$8FFF.
+In CGB Mode this could be either in
+VRAM bank 0 or 1, depending on bit 3 of the following byte.
+In 8x16 mode (LCDC bit 2 = 1), the memory area at $8000-$8FFF is still interpreted
+as a series of 8x8 tiles, where every 2 tiles form a sprite.
+In this mode, this byte specifies the index of the first (top) tile of the sprite.
+This is enforced by the
-Specifies the sprite's tile number ($00-$FF).
-This unsigned value selects a tile from memory at $8000-$8FFF.
-In CGB Mode this could be either in VRAM Bank 0 or 1, depending on Bit 3 of the following byte.
-In 8x16 mode, the lower bit of the tile number is ignored.
-IE: the upper 8x8 tile is "NN AND $FE", and the lower 8x8 tile is "NN OR $01".
+hardware: the least significant bit of the tile index is ignored; that is, the top 8x8 tile is "NN & $FE", and the bottom 8x8 tile is "NN | $01".

 ### Byte3 - Attributes/Flags: